 The aim of the Bail Observation Project (BOP) is to scrutinise the Immigration and Asylum Tribunal, to publicise its concerns and to propose ways in which it can be improved.

 We encourage anyone with an interest in bail for immigration detainees to go to the immigration courts, make observations of bail application hearings, and write up a report.
 We anticipate campaigners, supporters of detainees, researchers, students, law students will want to take part.
-Please us, stating your interests, and whether you want to work alone or in a group.
+Please get in touch with us, stating your interests, and whether you want to work alone or in a group.
 And do make use of our materials (see Resources and publications).
 We look forward to hearing from you.

 Any reports received will be reviewed by the Bail Observation Project for publication on the website.
 The Project reserves the right to edit reports (with the author’s agreement) before posting them.
 Submitted reports will be published on the Resources and publications page.

 The Bail Observation Project

 The BOP was established in 2010 by volunteers who were concerned about the immigration bail process and the anecdotal information pointing to serious flaws in it.
 There was also an absence of research and a need for evidence.

 The Campaign to Close Campsfield formed a steering group to design a research project to get sound evidence showing the lack of justice and neglect of human rights in the way immigration law, and specifically bail hearings, operate in the UK.
 Immigration detention seemed to us to be one of the worst aspects of the way we deal with immigrants in the UK.

 We started with The Bail Observation Project.
 Our findings from a total of 327 observations of bail hearings showed that even the Home Office’s own instructions, rules and guidelines were not followed in many cases; and that the system itself denies justice to detainees in a number of ways.

 Our two reports, Immigration Bail Hearings: A Travesty of Justice?
 Observations from the Public Gallery (2011) and Still a Travesty: Justice in Immigration Bail Hearings” (2013) were widely circulated.